 I heard the name of Marie Kondo for the first time at the end of 2018 during a trip with my friends.
 I was impressed by the clothing organization in my friend’s luggage.
 After asking her what this interesting style of folding was about, I learned that it was a Japanese approach to organizing your home: The KonMari Method.
 Nonetheless, it wasn’t until the release of Netflix’s show Tiding up with Marie Kondo when Marie Kondo became one of my recurrent conversation topics.

 The KonMari method has been a game-changer, particularly to my clothing storage.
 Thanks to it, I finally got the courage to get rid of so many things and was able to reduce my activewear from two drawers to just one!
 However, what really surprised me is that Kondo’s principles are very similar to the process we implement at Base22 when working with Enterprise Portals and Web Content Management Systems (WCMs).

-Homes and Portals: a place for things that matter
+Homes and Web Portals: a place for things that matter

-At Base22 we specialize in Enterprise Portals and have been working with clients in their digital transformation for the past 15 years.
-We always tell our clients that their portal matters since it is the place where valuable information and resources are found, and collaborative conversations take place.
-Portals are not just a place to store stuff: it is a place to welcome visitors, share experiences and learn from each other.
+At Base22, we specialize in Enterprise Portals and have worked with clients in their digital transformation for the past 15 years.
+We always tell our clients that their web portal matters since it is the place where valuable information and resources are found and collaborative conversations take place.
+Web portals are not just a place to store stuff: it is a place to welcome visitors, share experiences and learn from each other.
 In this sense, it is the digital home for your employees, vendors, citizens, clients, etc. So, let’s take the analogy of Kondo’s organizing principles and apply them to corporate portals.

-1. Organizing is a transformative power that requires commitment.
+1. Organizing your web portal is a transformative power that requires commitment.

 A well-organized portal/home can be the catalyst for productivity, innovation, and well-being.

-Once you are convinced that applying organization principles and patterns to your home or portal will provide benefits, all the subsequent efforts to establish them will be taken with enthusiasm.
+Once you are convinced that applying organization principles and patterns to your home or web portal will provide benefits, all the subsequent efforts to establish them will be taken with enthusiasm.